sandeep-since-1996/GyanShala/README.md

 # E-learning platform
-An old project done for my Bachelor’s degree.
+An old project done for my MCA degree.